sys-bio/antimony/doc/AntimonyTutorial.md

 Any symbol may have only one rate rule or assignment rule associated with it.
 Should it find more than one, only the last will be saved.

+### Algebraic Rules

+Algebraic rules are mathematical equations that are always true.
+They are similar to assignment rules, but do not internally define which variable in the mathematical equation is to be changed to keep the overall equation true; this must be deduced by the solver.
+As such, not all simulators will support algebraic rules (roadrunner, for example, does not), but Antimony may still be used to translate them to and from SBML.

+An algebraic rule is defined in Antimony with '0 = [equation]' such as:

+    0 =  (25*S1 - 13*S2) / 3

+If S1 is set to be constant, the solver will vary S2 to keep the equation true, and if S2 is set to be constant, the solver will vary S1 to keep the equation true.
+If neither is constant (and neither appears in another context such as an assignment rule that would dictate its value over the course of the simulation), the solver may choose which one to vary.

+If all the variables in an algebraic rule equation are determined elsewhere, the model is overdetermined, and will not be translatable to SBML.

+If desired, the algebraic rule may be given an ID:

+    alg1: 0 =  (25*S1 - 13*S2) / 3

+so it can be referenced (and deleted from submodels, for example).

 ### Display Names